 As with other addictive drugs, meth users quickly develop a tolerance to the drug, requiring greater amounts of the drug to achieve the same euphoric high.
 To achieve this high, many meth users abuse the drug in a binge-crash pattern, staying awake and not eating, and using meth for days on end until the user eventually crashes, exhausted and spent.

 If left untreated, chronic methamphetamine abuse will lead to devastating consequences for the user, leaving virtually no aspect of his or her life unharmed.
-With proper support, rehab, and therapies, many individuals who have come to Delta Medical Center to seek rehab for their meth addiction have come away from the program sober and happy.
-Our state-of-the art addiction center has helped people just like you recover from addictions and learn to rebuild their lives.
+With proper support, rehab, and therapies, many individuals who have come to Delta Med Center to seek rehab for their meth addiction have come away from our care sober and happy.
+Our state-of-the-art addiction center has helped people just like you recover from addictions and learn to rebuild their lives.
 Let us help you recover from methamphetamine addiction.

-Why You Should Consider Inpatient Treatment at Delta Medical Center for Methamphetamine Addiction
+Why You Should Consider Inpatient Treatment at Delta Med Center for Methamphetamine Addiction